-Our legacy private equity investments generally have been liquidated in accordance with the plans of those entities.
-Certain of our private equity investments were sold or disposed of by the end of 2018.
+Our legacy private equity investments have been liquidated in accordance with the plans of those entities.
+Certain of our private equity investments were sold or disposed of by the end of 2018, and the remaining interest was liquidated at the end of 2019.
 For additional information, see Part IV, Item 15, Note 10 ("Fair Value") included in this Report.